scandipwa/scandipwa.github.io/docs/development/plugin-mechanism.md

   - _'function'_ is an approach to change **functions** which are not class members, e.g. `mapStateToProps` or `mapDispatchToProps`.

+  - _'class'_ is an approach to modify **classes**.
+These plugins are able to modify the class, wrapping it into HOC or, in extreme cases, replacing it with other class.
+The second approach is not recommended because it is not well-compatible with potential other plugins wrapping around members of the same namespaces.

-- Name of the member to modify
+- Name of the member to modify (for everything apart of 'function' and 'class' plugins)

-- A position, in which this plugin will be called.
+- Optional: a position, in which this plugin will be called.
 There may be multiple plugins for a single member if there are several extensions active in the application.
 The closer the position to 0 - the sooner it is called.
 The higher a position - the later.
 Non-unique.

-> **Note: you can create class members that do not exist in the original classes and they will be called as you'd expect writing them directly in the class, e.g. `componentDidUpdate`.
-Use _member-function_ plugins to do that!**
+> **Note: you can create class members that do not exist in the original classes and they will be called as you'd expect writing them directly in the class**

-Configuration must follow this format:
+Configuration should follow this format:

 ```javascript
 const config = {